godotengine/godot-docs/classes/class_inputeventjoypadmotion.rst

 **Inherits:** :ref:`InputEvent<class_InputEvent>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Input event type for gamepad joysticks and other motions.
-For buttons, see ``InputEventJoypadButton``.
+Represents axis motions (such as joystick or analog triggers) from a gamepad.

 .. rst-class:: classref-introduction-group

 Description
 -----------

 Stores information about joystick motions.
 One **InputEventJoypadMotion** represents one axis at a time.
+For gamepad buttons, see :ref:`InputEventJoypadButton<class_InputEventJoypadButton>`.

 .. rst-class:: classref-introduction-group

 Tutorials
 ---------

-- :doc:`InputEvent <../tutorials/inputs/inputevent>`
+- :doc:`Using InputEvent <../tutorials/inputs/inputevent>`

 .. rst-class:: classref-reftable-group